4 Signs You Have Atelophobia & What You Can Do About It

 If you show signs of having atelophobia, it is important that you see a mental health professional.

-Doing so will allow them to make sure that this is the correct diagnosis and set up a team of professionals that can help you.
+Doing so will allow them to make sure that this is the correct diagnosis and set up a team of professionals who can help you.

 You may work with a psychiatrist, psychologist, or licensed therapist.